 11. Scented Cotton Ball Discovery

-This last but not least sensory activity is more of a hide-and-seek of sensory games.
+This last but not least sensory activity is an advanced form of sensory exploration using common household items.
+It is more of a hide-and-seek of sensory games.
 The best way to do it is to use a handful of cotton balls and a couple of pantry extracts like vanilla or lemon.

 Place a drop or two of different scents on each cotton ball, toss them in a small container or bin, and let the games begin.